jiridanek/definitely_typed/README.md

 Option 1 is more concrete regarding what needs doing.
 I will be pursuing that.

-### Testing
+### When it is done

   - can parse https://github.com/Microsoft/TypeScript/blob/master/src/lib/dom.generated.d.ts
-  - can parse DefinitelyTyped definitions
+  - can parse all DefinitelyTyped .d.ts files